rageox/GambitAutoSignup/README.md

-H1 This Chrome Extension Automatically signs up every raid with the same leader (which you can set)
+**This Chrome Extension Automatically signs up every raid with the same leader (which you can set)**

 **How to install:**